liyi61/PetFinder.my-Adoption-Speed-Prediction/BP.md

 ![bp1](/img/Screen Shot 2019-04-28 at 8.14.14 PM.png)

-The training kappa for Back Propagation is 0.6940
+The training kappa for Back Propagation Neural Network is __0.6940__.

 ## Testing Result